KBOI (AM): KDSH

 KDSH was originally on 950 kHz, powered at 5,000 watts.
 It was a CBS Radio Network affiliate, carrying its dramas, comedies, news, sports, soap operas, game shows and big band broadcasts during the "Golden Age of Radio."
 In 1953, Boise Valley Broadcasters put a TV station on the air, Channel 2 KBOI.
 It was Boise's second TV station after Channel 7 KIDO-TV.

 KBOI

-On February 11, 1955, the stations switched their call letters to KBOI and KBOI-TV; the change was made possible by the relocation of the television station's city of license from Meridian to Boise.
+On February 11, 1955, the stations switched their call letters to KBOI and KBOI-TV.
+The change in call signs took place, along with the relocation of the television station's city of license from Meridian to Boise.
 An FM radio station was added in 1960, 97.9 KBOI-FM (now KQFC).
+For the first few years, the AM and FM stations simulcast their programming.
 As network programming moved from radio to television, KBOI-AM-FM switched to a full service, middle of the road (MOR) format of popular music, news and sports.
 In the late 1960s, KBOI-FM broke away from the simulcast and began playing beautiful music.

 In the 1980s, as listeners switched from AM to FM for music listening, KBOI added more talk programming.
 It eventually completed the change over to all talk.